nhost/nhost/examples/codegen-react-query/README.md

-# GraphQL Code Generator Example Repo
+# GraphQL Code Generator Example with React and React Query

 This is an example repo for how to use GraphQL Code Generator together with: